Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Conclusions

 \item \textbf{Operator networks eliminate the runtime bottleneck.} Once trained offline, all evaluated models deliver full-field predictions in milliseconds, achieving up to four orders of magnitude speed-up compared to high-fidelity finite element solvers on modern high-performance computing infrastructure.
 This acceleration enables applications that were previously infeasible, including real-time digital twins, design-space exploration, and scalable uncertainty propagation.

-\item \textbf{Guidelines for deployment.} The results provide actionable design principles: (i) shared-parameter branches should be the default for tightly coupled multiphysics problems, (ii) multi-branch encodings remain advantageous in decoupled or single‑physics cases, and (iii) GPU-accelerated training makes operator models practical even for high-resolution, three-dimensional domains \cite{he2024geom}.
-These guidelines form a foundation for the reliable deployment of operator surrogates in scientific workflows. \end{enumerate}
+\item \textbf{Guidelines for deployment.} The results provide the following architectural observations: (i) shared-parameter branches should be the default for tightly coupled multiphysics problems, (ii) multi-branch encodings remain advantageous in decoupled or single‑physics cases, and (iii) GPU-accelerated training makes operator models practical even for high-resolution, three-dimensional domains \cite{he2024geom}.
+These observations are scoped to DeepONet and S-DeepONet topologies; their extension to other operator families (e.g., Fourier- or attention-based operators) remains an open direction for future work. \end{enumerate}

-More broadly, this work demonstrates that neural operator architectures—when designed in alignment with the underlying physics—enable scalable, real-time surrogates for complex systems that have traditionally been beyond reach due to computational constraints.
+More broadly, this work demonstrates that neural operator architectures, when designed to align with the underlying physics, enable scalable and real-time surrogate models for complex systems that have traditionally been limited by computational constraints.
 Extending these methods to irregular geometries, incorporating error bounds, and coupling them with optimization and control pipelines represent key directions for future research.
+Furthermore, sparse sensor settings and corrupted/degraded input scenarios \cite{hossain2024sensor} will be investigated as follow-up work.
 Together, these advances position operator learning as a promising paradigm for efficient and interpretable modeling in multiphysics simulation and digital twin applications.